Ila-bura/C-est-la-V/README.md

 - Store SECRET_KEY file from in key and add the values
 - Store PORT in key and value

-NOTE: For initial deployment DISABLE_COLLECTSTATIC was also added
+NOTE: For the initial deployment DISABLE_COLLECTSTATIC was also added.

 <details>
 <summary>Config var</summary>